verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] They give you an air of intellectual capacity.
 - [ ] You've made the idea of (doing an act) highly enticing
 - [ ] Anonymity is a borderline superpower
+- [ ] Looks fine as hell in a kurta